-In cello lessons, Professor Ransom seeks to:
+In cello lessons, Dr. Lee seeks to:

 In studio class, students can expect to:

-The ISU String Project is a nationally recognized program that provides hands-on teaching opportunities for ISU’s string majors.
+The ISU String Project is a nationally recognized program that provides hands-on teaching opportunities for Illinois State University string majors.
 Students work with 3rd-8th graders in large and small group classes, as well as in private lessons.
 Students gain experience in lesson planning and implementation, conducting, teaching basic set-up on all string instruments, administrative tasks, and more.
 Visit the ISU String Project and ISU String Project Facebook page to learn more about this program.

 For graduate admission, students should prepare a minimum of: one full movement of a standard concerto; one full movement of a sonata, one movement of a Bach suite; one etude.
 The following suggestions are representative of acceptable repertoire for graduate admission auditions.
-Students should not hesitate to use music similar in nature and difficulty.